Azure/reliable-web-app-pattern-dotnet/isolated-deployment.md

     Connect-AzAccount
     ```

     This will open a browser to complete the authentication process.
-See [the documentation](https://learn.microsoft.com/cli/azure/authenticate-azure-cli) for instructions on other mechanisms to sign in to the Azure CLI.
+See [the documentation](https://learn.microsoft.com/powershell/azure/authenticate-interactive) for instructions on other mechanisms to sign in to Azure.

 1. [Sign in to azd](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference#azd-auth-login):